McTimoney Chiropractic

 Why should I use Chiropractic for my animal?

-It is important to recognise when an animal may have musculoskeletal pain though it is not always easy and it is worth considering having your animal checked by a specialist if you are not sure.
-The type and amount of treatment an animal might need is very depending on the individual animal – just like us some may suffer more that others.
+Chiropractic treatment can be very beneficial for animals suffering injury or disease as it helps treat the compensatory patterns in the body which can cause further dysfunction and pain.
+Musculoskeletal pain is not always easy to identify and it is worth considering having your animal checked by a specialist if you are not sure.
+The type and amount of treatment an animal will need is very depending on the individual – just like us, some may suffer more than others.
 Have a look through the Horses and Dogs pages to find out more.

 Veterinary permission

-To ensure that there are no underlying problems or conditions it maybe necessary that your vet is notified before chiropractic treatment is given.
-If your animal is currently receiving veterinary treatment for a problem it is necessary that the vet complete a referral form.
+To ensure that there are no contraindications it is important that your vet is notified before Chiropractic treatment.
+If your animal is currently receiving veterinary treatment for a condition it is necessary that the vet complete a referral form.